whn911002/ContractManagementSystem/README.md

 https://contract-management-system.herokuapp.com/contracts

 For the backend, use json-server as the mockup API for development, and also deploy the json-server on heroku.
+I created about 20+ contract records in the json-server, but if you get a blank contract table, just try to refresh the page.
+I found that sometimes the json-server hosted on Heroku is not very stable.

 *****************************************************************